theoptips/mentor_FAQ/FAQ.md

 - FAQ 021 Batch size and stochastic gradient descent Ans: 030
 - FAQ 022 Introduction to ArgParse command line with python Ans: 031
 - FAQ 023 Tips for working on a command line deep learning project.
 Ans: 032
+- FAQ 024 Save your dataset and progress with python pickle file.
+Ans: 033

 # ANSWERS